MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/get-started/system-requirements.md

 ## .NET Framework requirements

 Retail requires the Microsoft .NET Framework version 4.6.2 for all ClickOnce applications, such as the document routing agent.
 For installation instructions, see [Install the .NET Framework for developers](https://msdn.microsoft.com/library/5a4x27ek(v=vs.110).aspx).
+Starting August 1, 2019, it is recommended to install .NET Framework version 4.7.1 or later.

 ## Supported Microsoft Office applications